 18. Soak piece to remove markings and dissolve wash-away thread.
 Cotton thread on surface will simply lift off.
 Roll in a towel, and air-dry until almost dry.
 Press skirt dry.
 Do not press iron down on center section to avoid pressing batting flat.
 Instead, hold iron just barely touching surface and steam.

 19. Place liner in basket, arrange skirt in pretty folds and tie ribbons around handles.

 For more Easter sewing inspiration, be sure to visit our online store.
-From beautiful patterns to fabric, lace, trims and more there is plenty to inspire you as you create your Easter Sunday projects.
+We have beautiful patterns and more to inspire you as you create your Easter Sunday projects.